 Where can I find materials to help me prepare for class or for exams?

 The law library has a large collection of treatises, hornbooks, nutshells, and exam practice materials.
 You will find the most current versions of study materials on the library’s main floor on the shelves marked with “Open Reserve" signs.
 The "Understanding" and "Q & A" series are available online through the library's LexisNexis Digital Library subscription.
 We also keep additional copies of exam practice materials behind the Circulation Desk on 2-hour reserve.
 We retain copies of all past California bar exams in print, and you can ask for the most recent copies of past California bar exam essay questions and sample answers at the Circulation Desk.
 You can also access past California bar exam essay questions on the ABES TWEN site or visit the State Bar of California website for online copies of past bar exams.

 Where is the Lexis printer?

 Lexis furnishes one printer for student use.
 Law students are not charged for printing to the Lexis printer, but we do ask that you keep your printing within reasonable limits.
-You’ll find a Lexis printer on the law library’s main floor just outside of the computer lab and on the library’s second floor in the copy room just past the Terrace Room.
-If the printers are not working, please inform the Circulation Desk staff so that they can notify the appropriate staff about the problem.
+You’ll find a Lexis printer on the law library’s main floor just outside of the computer lab.
+If the printer is not working, please inform the Circulation Desk staff so that they can notify the appropriate staff about the problem.
 Westlaw and Bloomberg Law do not maintain printers for student use.

 Where are the copiers and scanners?